CMQNordic/practice-power-query-m/README.md

 __accumulator__ - This parameter is a function that we must design, in other languages so called "callback function".
 It is called for each iteration.
 By definition it has two required input parameters.
 First parameter, in documentation called "state", is a value from the previous iteration.
 But.. you think, first time callback function is called, there is not previous value.
 Yes, and here the __seed__ value, our start value, comes to use.
 In our case we provided empty list as initial value.
 Second time callback function is called stback function can beate parameter have changed and in our case is a list with one element.
 Third run it's a list with 2 element, and so on.
 The second parameter in the callback function __current__ is the element of the list, in our case "index", and is 0 first iteration, 1 second iteration, 2 third and so on.

-__Note!_ [List.Accumulate()](https://docs.microsoft.com/en-us/powerquery-m/list-accumulate "Documentation for the function") is also of type "any", meaning that can return any structured value like tables, lists or records as a final result.
-It is not limited to this simple types we used in the example.
-For example index list can have more complicated elements that will be passes on to callback function for iteration.
-The result from the callback function can be tables, not limited to lists as in our example.
-List.Accumulate can be used to all kind of looping and iterations by the technique described in the example!
+__Note!__ [__List.Accumulate()__](https://docs.microsoft.com/en-us/powerquery-m/list-accumulate "Documentation for the function") and its 2nd parameter "seed" is of type "any", meaning that this function is not limited to lists-objects but can return and forward to callback function any structured value like tables, lists or records.
+For example "index" list can have other types of elements that will subsequently feed the callback function during iteration.
+The result from the callback function can be tables, not limited to initial empty list, as in our example.
+Function List.Accumulate is very powerful as looping an iterations are big part of programing logic.